baker1927/CSE-5462-Project-1-Checkpoint-3/README.md

 Here, you need to designate what port troll will run with 'local troll port'.

+Next start the timer process on the local machine.

+~$ timer

 Next start the tcpd process on the local machine.

-~$ tcpd 1 'local host' 'local troll port' 'remote host' 'remote port'
+~$ tcpd 1

-Here, the first argument is 1 to indicate the daemon is run on the local machine. 'local host' is the host of the local machine. 'local troll port' is the port from above the troll is running on. 'remote host' is the host name of the remote machine. 'remote_port' is the port you designate for communication between troll and the remote machine.
+Here, the only argument is 1 to indicate the daemon is run on the local machine.

 Next start the tcpd process on the remote machine.

-~$ tcpd 0 'remote port'
+~$ tcpd 0

-Here, the first argument is 0 to indicate the daemon is run on the remote machine. 'remote port' is the port specified above.
+Here, the argument is 0 to indicate the daemon is run on the remote machine.

 Next start the server on the remote machine.